Minor in Humanities

 Students are free to specialize in a single area or take courses across different areas according to their interest.

 The Humanities Minor Program requires a minimum total of 18 credits taken from Humanities (HUMA) courses as specified in the Humanities Course List, of which:

-- No more than 9 credits of Common Core/Designated GE courses offered by the School of Humanities and Social Science taken to fulfill the General Education Requirements may count toward the Humanities Minor Program;
+- No more than 9 credits of Common Core courses offered by the School of Humanities and Social Science taken to fulfill the Common Core Requirements may count toward the Humanities Minor Program;

 - courses used to fulfill the requirements of other minor programs offered by the School of Humanities and Social Science cannot be used to count toward the Humanities Minor Program.

-For credit transfer, students can transfer a maximum total of 6 credits to the minor program.
-Courses accepted for credit transfer must normally be at a level equivalent to 1000-level or above taken in 2011-12 and after, or at 100-level or above taken prior to 2011-12 at HKUST.
+For credit transfer, a maximum total of 6 credits completed successfully outside HKUST can be transferred to the Minor Program.
+Courses accepted for credit transfer must normally be at a level equivalent to 1000-level or above at HKUST.

 To graduate with a minor in Humanities, the students must have enrolled in the minor program and completed all of its requirements, as well as all the requirements of their major program of study; and have attained an average grade point of at least 1.5 (C-) in courses taken in the minor program.